 Microsoft’s hyper-scale data center strategy has allowed the company to deploy many global regions (54 as of this writing) at a great cost to the company.
 As Azure adoption continues to rapidly grow, Microsoft needs to forecast demand in the various regions, which is far from trivial since public cloud is primarily advertised as a pay-as-you-go utility where you could run a VM one day and turn it off the next.
 To help with this forecasting challenge and to reward customers who are willing to commit to a certain amount of compute capacity in a specific region for an extended period, Microsoft introduced Reserved Instances (RIs).
 These RIs can save you from 20% to 57% relative to the list Pay-As-You-Go (PAYG) price.

 RIs are reservations of a specific type of compute capacity (i.e., VM family/series) in a specific geographic location (i.e., Azure region) for a predefined period (12 or 36 months).
 Depending on the VM family, duration of the reservation, and region, these RIs can save you from 20% to 57% relative to the list Pay-As-You-Go (PAYG) price.
-The trade-off is that you have to pre-pay for the reservation in advance.
+The trade-off is that you have to commit to the reservation in advance for an extended period of time -- 12 or 36 months.
 This is great news for MSPs because typical IT workloads they deploy in Azure on behalf of their customers are persistent and customers are generally open to making one or three-year commitments.
 No customer wants to move an IT environment from one cloud to another every month!

 Let’s explore how these RIs work.